 At PaRK IS we strive to educate tomorrow’s creative thinkers.
 Individuals who think for themselves, push for innovative solutions, are not afraid to fail and enjoy the process of creating art.

 In Design & Technology, students are encouraged to think creatively and curiously, nurturing in them the confidence to take educated risks and to try to tackle challenges independently.
-Students develop their knowledge and skills of designing and manufacturing through the use of a range of materials, tools, machinery and processes.
+Students develop their knowledge and skills of designing and manufacturing using a range of materials, tools, machinery and processes.
 It teaches students how to become more resourceful, innovative and capable.
-It also enables students to become more aware of and also contribute positively to their society and the world around them.
+It also enables students to become more aware of and contribute positively to their society and the world around them.

 Through a range of diverse, exciting and challenging projects, students learn to work independently but are also expected to engage positively with their peers by offering support, guidance and feedback when appropriate.
 During lessons, individuality is celebrated so that students can develop their own identity and self-esteem, as well as their tolerance and understanding of others.